Getting a Contractor's License

 Before you submit your application packet to the Arizona Registrar of Contractors, you must make sure that your application packet includes all of the parts in the checklist below.

-The Qualifying Party’s original Business Management Exam results and trade exam results.
+The Qualifying Party’s original AZ SRE Statutes and Rules Exam results and trade exam results.
 A completed waiver form may be submitted in place of the trade exam for review with the application.

 Papers for Legal Entity

 A copy of the legal entity’s papers.
 Each License Application Form contains specific requirements depending on the legal entity.

 Completed original Bond Verification Form.

 Government Issued Identification